 Talking to the licensed Canadian attorney now, it’s apparent that her career as a full-time dancer seems to her like a lifetime ago.
 “My interests have just continued to grow from the different courses I’ve taken, my summer experiences, the places I’ve worked…all these things have really expanded my interests,” said Gauer, who has developed a real passion for the maritime law industry.

-Gauer is just one semester away from earning both a Juris Doctorate and an L.L.M. in Ocean and Costal Law.
+Gauer is just one semester away from earning both a Juris Doctorate and an L.L.M. in Maritime Law.
 Specializing in Maritime Law, the 3L is a busy student stirring up waves and positioning herself to charter some new territory.